 I also tried the system using wired backhaul, and in this case, all hardware units delivered the same rates as those of the router unit.
 So, if you want the best performance out of this mesh, running network cable around your home is a must.

 The TP-Link Deco X60 passed my three-day stress test with no issues.
 As for coverage, it delivered about the same as most 3-pack systems.
 TP-Link claims 7000 ft² (650 m²), but in reality, you should think about 5000 ft² (465 m²) square feet or even less.

-Wi-Fi range varies a lot depending on the environment so it’s impossible to measure it correctly.
+Wi-Fi range varies greatly depending on the environment, so it’s impossible to measure it correctly.
 But if you want to get the speed mentioned above out of this system in a wireless setup, don’t place the hardware units too far from one another.
 Also, make sure you use the star topology.

 Considering the friendly price tag and ease of use, the TP-Link Deco X60 AX3000 Whole Home Mesh Wi-Fi System is a great deal for a large home that’s wired with Gigabit Ethernet.

 If you intend to use it as a wireless mesh system, though, don’t expect crazy speeds out of it.
 In fact, you’ll probably find it slower than most, if not all, tri-band Wi-Fi 5 counterparts.
 That said, if you have a fast broadband connection and need a wireless setup, pick a more powerful Wi-Fi 6 system instead.

 Comments are subject to approval, redaction, or removal.

 It's generally faster to get answers via site/page search.
 Your question/comment is one of many Dong Knows Tech receives daily.